alterfw/docs/docs/models/fields.md

 ];
 ```

-The built in field types on Hero are:
+The built in field types on Alter are:

 **text:**
 A simple text field